Gino Sarfatti Model 540 Table Lamp

 Width: 11.3 cm / 4.44”

 Any type of light bulb can be used.
-But a gold cup light bulb gives the most beautiful result with this gold coloured table lamp.
+But a gold cupped light bulb gives the most beautiful result with this gold coloured table lamp.

 Designer: To be appraised.

-The design of this lamp is based on lamp model 540/P designed by Gino Sarfatti in 1968.
+The design of this lamp is based on lamp model 540 designed by Gino Sarfatti in 1968.
 It has many similarities, even the size.
-But it’s different. (height 20 cm/8.74”, width 11 cm/4.44”).
-The holes in the lampshade are not around the globe like this one, but on top and they go from front to back.
+But it’s different.
+Below are pictures from the book Gino Sarfatti – Selected Works 1938-1973.
+As you can see the holes in the lampshade are not around the globe such as with this one.
+They are on top and go from front to back.
 The holes are round.

 Video: Expo about Gino Sarfatti at the Milan Triennale in 2012 – 250 lights